nadinejackson1/GAN-synthetic-data-generation/README.md

 #### Running the Code

-To run the code, simply execute the Python script or Jupyter notebook:
+To run the code, simply execute the Jupyter notebook:

-        python gan_synthetic_data.py

-or

         jupyter notebook gan_synthetic_data.ipynb